tum-ens/urbs/doc/theorydoc/AP_prob.rst

 .. image:: img/On-off.png
   :width: 400
   :align: center
-  :alt: Process with the on/off feature
+  :alt: Process with the on/off feature.

 The following graphic illustrates a process with the on/off feature and part load behavior:

 .. image:: img/Part-load-on-off.png
   :width: 400
   :align: center
-  :alt: Process with the on/off feature and part load behavior
+  :alt: Process with the on/off feature and part load behavior.

 **Coupling the throughput ant the on/off marker:**
 The following equation introduces a coupling between :math:`\omicron_{pt}`,